BarunBlog/Link_People/README.md

 your virtual environment.
 Command : pip install requirements.txt

-Also configure a PostgreSQL database locally.
+Configure a PostgreSQL database locally.

+And also don't forget to add .env file locally to configure environment variables